Yeshivat Chovevei Torah: Terminology

-Sylvia Barack Fishman, a professor of Judaic studies at Brandeis University, stated that some critics use the term Open Orthodox derogatorily rather than descriptively to delegitimize Modern Orthodox who support women's leadership in Judaism.
+For its first 15 years YCT described itself as an "Open Orthodoxy" institution and its mission statement made heavy use of the term coined by Avi Weiss.
+The term and concept provoked harsh criticism and were rejected by other Orthodox institutions.
+Sylvia Barack Fishman, a professor of Judaic studies at Brandeis University stated that some critics used the term Open Orthodox derogatorily rather than descriptively to delegitimize Modern Orthodox Jews who support women's leadership in Judaism.

 Since then, YCT has distanced itself from the term.
-The school has removed all references to Open Orthodoxy on its website, replacing "open" with "modern."
-In an interview with The Jewish Week in August 2017, Rabbi Asher Lopatin, the school's then-president said: "When they say, 'Open Orthodox,' I say, 'We are Modern Orthodox.
-We are a full part of Modern Orthodoxy.'".
-The affiliated women's rabbinical seminary, Yeshivat Maharat also uses Modern Orthodox.
+In an interview with The Jewish Week in August 2017, Rabbi Asher Lopatin, the school's then-president, said: "When they say, 'Open Orthodox,' I say, 'We are Modern Orthodox.
+We are a full part of Modern Orthodoxy.'"
+The affiliated women's rabbinical seminary, Yeshivat Maharat, also uses "Modern Orthodox" to describe itself.

 Curriculum and pastoral counseling program

-Like classical Orthodox Rabbinic ordination programs, YCT's curriculum has a strong focus on Talmud and Halakha with particular emphasis on the areas of Sabbath observance, dietary laws, laws of family life, and mourning.
-YCT's curriculum is also supplemented by a strong focus in Bible and Jewish thought.
-YCT states that the classical approaches to subject matters are complemented with academic and innovative methodologies.
-Their stated goal is to create knowledgeable, broadminded and critical-thinking Torah scholars, halakhic decision-makers and spiritual leaders.
+YCT's curriculum is supplemented by a strong focus on the Bible and Jewish thought.
+YCT states that the classical approaches to subject matters are complemented by academic and innovative methodologies.

 One of the more innovative areas of YCT's curriculum is an unprecedented emphasis on pastoral care and professional development.
-Whereas it is common in other rabbinical schools to offer a semester or a year of pastoral counseling courses, YCT's program spans the entire four-year curriculum.
-The pastoral counseling program is taught by leading psychiatric professionals, and includes formal classroom instruction, role-playing, clinical experience and mentored field work.
-The program places particular emphasis on topics that rabbis regularly encounter: religious doubt and personal change; rites of passage; adolescence; substance abuse; marital and family problems; sexual function and dysfunction; homosexuality; domestic violence; loss, tragedy and bereavement; and response to catastrophe.
+Whereas it is common in other rabbinical schools to offer a semester or year of pastoral counseling courses, YCT's program spans the entire four-year curriculum.
+The pastoral counseling program is taught by leading psychiatric professionals and includes formal classroom instruction, role-playing, clinical experience, and mentored fieldwork.
+The program places particular emphasis on topics that rabbis regularly encounter; topics such as religious doubt and personal change; rites of passage; adolescence; substance abuse; marital and family problems; sexual function and dysfunction; homosexuality; domestic violence; loss, tragedy, and bereavement; and response to catastrophe.

 The first-year courses are organized around basic principles of counseling.
 The second-year courses follow the life cycle, giving an overview of normal development as well as addressing potential difficulties.
 In their third and fourth years, students take seminars in chaplaincy, marital and family therapy, and psychology and religion.
 Fieldwork with direct clinical supervision is an essential part of the curriculum.
-In their third and fourth years, students rotate through an intensive chaplaincy program and meet regularly with senior clinicians to discuss pastoral issues that arise during their internships.

 One of the other hallmarks of the YCT pastoral counseling program is the introduction of the process group.
-A common feature of graduate psychology programs, a process group consists of the students from a given class year who meet weekly with a mental health professional throughout the full four years of the program.
+A common feature of graduate psychology programs is a process group consisting of students from a given class year who meet weekly with a mental health professional throughout the full four years of the program.
 In this completely confidential setting, students are free to explore issues of faith, authority, training, personal situation, etc.